Latamila/desafio-dio-dp100/README.md

 In the previous example, you ran an experiment inline in this notebook.
 A more flexible solution is to create a separate script for the experiment, and store it in a folder along with any other files it needs, and then use Azure ML to run the experiment based on the script in the folder.

+Now we'll create a Python script containing the code for our experiment, and save it in the experiment folder.

+Note: running the following cell just creates the script file - it doesn't run it!
 First, let's create a folder for the experiment files, and copy the data into it:

 ![image](https://github.com/user-attachments/assets/41835688-d1ce-47fb-9c3e-462d1369fed9)